Alienmario/ModelChooser/README.md

 ## Installation
 - Move the config file from corresponding configs folder to your Sourcemod's configs folder
 - Move model_chooser_2020.smx (*or model_chooser_2020_preSM11.smx for SM versions lower than 11*) to your Sourcemod's plugins folder

+## Config
+- `modelchooser_immunity` (0/1) Whether players have damage immunity / are unable to fire when selecting models